Data-pageup/Energy-demanding-forecasting-using-ARIMA/README.md

 The forecasting framework developed here can be adapted for various time series problems including stock price prediction, weather forecasting, sales forecasting, and more.

-## 📝 License

-This project is available for educational and research purposes.

 ---

 **Author**: Amirtha Ganesh R